iotexproject/arduino-sdk/README.md

 In order to generate a new release:

 1. Update the version in `library.json` for PlatformIO `library.properties` for Arduino.
+2. Commit both files
-2. Run `npm run release`.
+3. Run `npm run release`.
-3. Push to Github.
+4. Push to Github including tags `git push --follow-tags`.
-4. Create a tag matching the new release version in Github.
+5. Create a tag matching the new release version in Github.
 The Arduino library manager should pick up the new release in about an hour or less.
-5. For PlatformIO run `pio package publish`.
+6. For PlatformIO run `pio package publish`.
 Credentials are needed that belong to the author of the library.

+### Troubleshooting release errors

+The Arduino library manager checks the repository for new updates periodically.
+The logs can bee seen at <https://downloads.arduino.cc/libraries/logs/github.com/iotexproject/arduino-sdk/>.

 ## TODO